Good to Know about the Russians

 The world knows that Russia is a country of the most beautiful women.
 Natalia Vodyanova, Maria Sharapova, Anna Kournikova, and many more Russian celebrities are living proof of this.

-Russians treat women in a specific way.
+Russians treat women in a special way.
 A man will give up his place to a woman in public transport, prevent a door closing too fast near a woman, and offer his hand to help a woman get out of a car.
 This is viewed as gallantry rather than infringement of women's rights or playing down their business skills.
 However, gazing at passing women in public places, pursuing them, paying obtrusive attention, or whistling are regarded as insults.

 Russians Love Jokes